TSomKes/thing-a-week/week4/README.md

 under code/ was going to be very difficult.
 Turns out find made it super-easy: http://stackoverflow.com/questions/2107945/how-to-loop-over-directories-in-linux.

+...holy crap, I don't know what I'm doing here.
+Bash is a tangled mess.
+My script works, but I imagine it's littered with efficiency issues, quote-escaping issues, etc.

 I have no idea if I'm doing the string concatenation for the path-building correctly, but it seems to be working.

+Why on earth does Git send its "Everything up-to-date" message to stderr?
+I chased problems with that for many, many minutes, all the time assuming my stdout-to-variable technique was wrong.
+Well, it might still be wrong, but it works.